On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: The shape of push-forward constraints

 \subsection{Equalizing maps}

 Let $P, Q \in \mathcal{P}(\R^d)$ be two probability measures.
-We turn to the set of functions transforming $P$ and $Q$ into a same arbitrary measure in $\mathcal{P}(\R^p)$, that we refer as the \emph{equalizing maps} between $P$ and $Q$.
+We turn to the set of functions transforming $P$ and $Q$ into a same arbitrary measure in $\mathcal{P}(\R^p)$, which we refer to as the \emph{equalizing maps} between $P$ and $Q$.
 Formally, we define

 The definition above is motivated by algorithmic-fairness problems, where one typically tries to design models producing the same distributions of outputs across distinct protected groups.
 We detail this connection in \cref{sec:parity}.